leiserfg/vicinae-ssh/README.md

    ```

 ## Configuration
-You can customize the SSH executor command in the extension preferences.
-By default, it uses `kitty -1 kitten ssh`, but you can change this to any command that suits your workflow.
+You can customize the terminal command in the extension preferences.
+If empty it will use the default (see vicinae doc) but you can use something like  `kitty -1 kitten`, do what suits your workflow.

 ## License
 MIT